Get More Comments, Honor Your Fans and Create the Supportive Community You Deserve

-- If you want to keep it simple and try “What do you think?” instead.
+- If you want to keep it simple do ask, “What do you think?” instead.
 That tends to open up readers’ mental doors a bit more.

-- Don’t ask complex questions that require a lot of thought and writing on the behalf of your reader like, “What does your weekly painting schedule look like?”
-It seems like a great idea but unfortunately, anything that asks for deep thought in comment land usually gets you a chorus of crickets.
+- Don’t ask complex questions that require a lot of thought and writing on the behalf of your reader.
+For example, avoid questions like, “What does your weekly painting schedule look like?”
+It seems like a great question but unfortunately, anything that asks for deep or organized thought in comment land usually gets you a chorus of crickets.

 - Instead do try short, fun questions that ask one specific thing that relates to your post.
-For example, I accidentally got a slew of comments on my post, How Tea Can Make You a Better Artist because I ran out of time and slapped the question “What’s your favorite tea?” at the end of the post.
+For example, I accidentally got a slew of comments on my post, How Tea Can Make You a Better Artist because I ran out of time and slapped the question, “What’s your favorite tea?” at the end of the post.
 Folks had a ready answer for that.

-But as if fear wasn’t enough of an obstacle to people commenting you also want to consider your readers have those tiny but sinister armies of robots to deal with.
+Now as if fear wasn’t enough of an obstacle to people commenting you also want to consider your readers’ second huge obstacle.
+They have those tiny but sinister armies of robots to deal with.

 Way #2 To Get More Comments on Your Art Blog

 Sometimes it’s not you – it’s your technology.
 Your website’s technology to be exact.